 Armed forces travel refund information

 In the Armed Forces, travel tax rebates have often been a touchy subject.
-RIFT fought hard with HMRC and the MOD to clear up the bad information and get Forces Mileage Claims back on the table.
-Even if you're already getting a travel refund at the Motor Mileage Allowance rate, you could still be owed money.
+RIFT fought hard alongside HMRC and the MOD to clear up the bad information floating about and get Forces Mileage Claims back on the table.
+Crucially, you could still be owed money even if you're already getting a travel refund at the Motor Mileage Allowance rate.

-For instance, let's assume you're getting an MMA allowance of 20p per mile travelled.
-For temporary postings that qualify for an Armed Forces travel refund, HMRC says you should get:
+For instance, suppose you're getting an MMA allowance of 20p per mile travelled.
+For essential work travel to temporary postings, HMRC says you should be getting: